flannelware/torch-cellars/README.md

 # Torch Cellars
 We created a very nice looking website for [Torch Cellars](www.torchcellsars.com) that serves as their business card, their wine portfolio, and their eCommerce website hosted on SquareSpace.com for the frontend and VinoShippers.com for eCommerce.
-While this was a quick project, we ran into some interesting problems getting SquareSpace and VinoShippers to place nicely.
+While this was a quick project, we ran into some interesting problems getting SquareSpace and VinoShippers to play nicely together.
 Below, we will document some of the snags we hit and how we overcame them.

 ## VinoShippers Documentation
 Vinoshippers have some very decent documentation regarding how best to implement the cart and checkout logic on multiple platforms including SquareSpace.com.
+[See here](https://vinoshipper.com/w/apps/help/integration).

 ### Overriding VinoShippers Styling